chathumal-nad/project-3-Azure-KV-integration-with-AKS/README.md

 ## Granting access to managed identity.

-When we create an AKS, the AKS related components are created under a **separate resource group** and managed identities will be created automatically with the names `azurekeyvaultsecretsprovider-<cluster name>` and `<cluster name>-agentpool`.
-This is not the resource group refledcted by `$RESOURCE_GROUP`.
+When we create an AKS, the AKS-related components are created under a **separate resource group** and managed identities will be created automatically with the names `azurekeyvaultsecretsprovider-<cluster name>` and `<cluster name>-agentpool`.
+This is not the resource group reflected by `$RESOURCE_GROUP`.

-We can create a separate managed idenity without using the automatically created one.
+We can create a separate managed identity without using the automatically created one.

 ```
 IDENTITY_NAME="azurekeyvaultsecretsprovider-$CLUSTER_NAME"